sunwukonga/notes/README.md

 ### Day-to-day

+* *Encrypt* `notes` by running script: `./gpgencrypt`
+  - produces `notes.gpg`
-*Encrypt `notes` by running script `./gpgencrypt` to produce `notes.gpg` *Decrypt* `notes.gpg` with: gpg notes.gpg
+* *Decrypt* `notes.gpg` with: gpg notes.gpg
-  -- The reason I don't use `gpg --decrypt secret.gpg` to supply `gpg notes.gpg` with the passphrase is that it's meaningless misdirection.
+  - The reason I don't use `gpg --decrypt secret.gpg` to supply `gpg notes.gpg` with the passphrase is that it's meaningless misdirection.
 It's only use is keeping the input passphrase the same.

 ## Forgot your password?